kishorkhande75/Script_Switches_Backup_with_python/readme.md

-Requirement to run python script:-
+## Requirement to run python script:-
-Python installed on machine
+**Python installed on machine**

-What is in python script:-
+## What in python script:-
-Date and time
+1. Date and time
-Email Configuration
+2. Email Configuration
-Json file for multiple host
+3. Json file for multiple host

 ## Network Devices Configuration Backup and Email Alert Script